vjrossi/credit-card-expense-tracker/README.md

 ### Gives a quick breakdown by category, of your bank statement.
 Does not store any data, even in local storage.

-Download a CSV formatted bank statement and drag-drop it onto the app.
+Download a QIF formatted bank statement and drag-drop it onto the app.
 Transaction categories are relevant to Australia, because company/store names are used for this purpose.

 - The app attempts to recognise recurring transactions